linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders.md

 ---
+aliases:
+- Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
+- Example_Alias_Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders
+- Alias_76_Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders.md
+linter-yaml-title-alias: Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
+tags:
+- tag_example
+- example_tag
 title: Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
-aliases: ["Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*"]
-linter-yaml-title-alias: "Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*"
 ---

 # Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders